From the Florentine.net

 Discussing “la dolce vita” with the author

-Oonagh Stransky: How much time do you spend in Cortona these days?
+Oonagh Stransky: How much time do you currently spend in Cortona?

 Frances Mayes: We come and go.
-We just were there for the olive harvest.
-Altogether, we’re there for about five months a year.
+We were just there for the olive harvest.
+In total, we spend about five months a year there.

-OS: What do you do while in Tuscany?
+OS: What do you typically do while in Tuscany?

 FM: I walk the Roman roads.
-Recently I’ve taken up listening to books as I walk.
-We live close to town so I walk in for a cappuccino, then take a circuitous route back to Bramasole, my house.
+Recently, I’ve started listening to audiobooks while I walk.
+We live close to town, so I walk in for a cappuccino, then take a meandering route back to Bramasole, my house.

-OS: What advice would you give visitors to Cortona—what should they be sure to see?
+OS: What advice would you offer to visitors in Cortona—what should they make sure to see?

-FM: For sure, the museums.
-Most foreigners don’t know much about the Etruscans, and visitors are enchanted by the range of artifacts.
-No one should miss the Annunciation angel of Fra Angelico.
+FM: Certainly, the museums.
+Most foreigners don’t know much about the Etruscans, and visitors are captivated by the variety of artifacts.
+No one should miss the Annunciation angel by Fra Angelico.
 I love her neon orange hair!
-Walking the secret upper neighborhoods of Cortona gives you a chance to step back in time.
+Exploring the hidden upper neighborhoods of Cortona allows you to step back in time.

-OS: Is there anything you would change about Cortona?
+OS: Is there anything you would like to change about Cortona?

 FM: Of course.
 No place is perfect.
-But I’ll wait until asked for my grand schemes!
+But I’ll wait until I’m asked about my grand schemes!

-OS: While Cortona has remained a particularly lively town thanks to cultural initiatives and the presence of schools that help retain the populace, other towns have been less able to preserve this nature.
+OS: While Cortona has remained a particularly lively town thanks to cultural initiatives and the presence of schools that help retain the population, other towns have struggled to preserve this essence.
 What do you think Tuscany must do to maintain its livability?

-FM: There’s something that skews this question, and I’ll say, in all modesty and just as fact, that a lot of Cortona’s good fortune comes from my books!
+FM: There’s something that skews this question, and I’ll say, with all modesty and as a matter of fact, that much of Cortona’s good fortune comes from my books!
 Everywhere I go in Italy, people say, “Cortona is so lucky.
 PLEASE write a book about this town.”
-My books about Cortona are in 54 languages, so much of the influx, life and economy result from the thousands and thousands of people who come here seeking that Tuscan sun.
-The movie of the book, too, is all over the world and many come expecting Diane Lane.
-Expecting the fountain in the piazza.
-I can always tell when a new book edition has been published because suddenly we have Brazilians, Estonians or Chinese taking pictures at our gate.
-We have sometimes 200 visitors a day coming by our house.
-We’ve been privileged to meet people from everywhere.
-Even in winter, there’s a steady stream.
-Other towns that have started local festivals (sometimes, sadly, very poorly attended) don’t have this extra thing that lures the traveler.
-Cortona is well positioned to enjoy their advantage.
-The local people are exceptionally friendly to visitors.
+My books about Cortona are available in 54 languages, so much of the influx of life and the economy result from the thousands and thousands of people who come here seeking that Tuscan sun.
+The movie adaptation of the book, too, is known worldwide, and many visitors arrive expecting to see Diane Lane and the fountain in the piazza.
+I can always tell when a new edition of the book has been published because suddenly we have Brazilians, Estonians, or Chinese tourists taking pictures at our gate.
+Sometimes, we have up to 200 visitors a day coming by our house.
+We’ve been privileged to meet people from all corners of the globe.
+Even in winter, there’s a constant flow of visitors.
+Other towns that have initiated local festivals (sometimes, regrettably, with very poor attendance) lack this unique attraction that draws travelers.
+Cortona is well-positioned to take advantage of this.
+The local people are exceptionally welcoming to visitors.
 Hundreds of people have told me how at home they feel here.
-We’re lucky to have so many places to dine and wine, such a livable centro.
-I often feel that I’m in a large living room.
+We’re fortunate to have so many dining and wining options, making it a truly livable center.
+I often feel like I’m in a spacious living room.

 Bramasole, Mayes’ Cortona home

-For lovely places such as Castiglione del Lago, Lucignano, Città di Castello, even Arezzo, there’s a different world as far as tourism is concerned.
-The best thing is to develop a town as a fantastic place for the residents to live: promote artisan crafts and products, create parks, clear the piazze of cars, encourage good new businesses with tax breaks, observe strict zoning laws and architectural review, keep out trashy shops, do not post signs in English, keep a lively weekly market and do not depend on tourism.
-(I know: easier said than done.)
-Small towns all over the world struggle to thrive when cities lure away so many talented people.
-But there’s a certain traveler who looks for places where there are not a lot of tourists, places that maintain their essential Italian nature.
-I’m writing a book about just those towns, my favorite hundred secret places in Italy.
-I began with some of the islands of the Venetian lagoon (see the article in Smithsonian Journeys, Winter 2015.)
-I’m so looking forward to all the travel.
+For beautiful places like Castiglione del Lago, Lucignano, Città di Castello, and even Arezzo, there’s a different world when it comes to tourism.
+The best approach is to develop a town as a fantastic place for residents to live: promote artisan crafts and products, create parks, clear the squares of cars, encourage new businesses with tax incentives, adhere to strict zoning laws and architectural reviews, keep away from low-quality shops, avoid posting signs in English, maintain a lively weekly market, and don’t rely solely on tourism (I know, easier said than done).
+Small towns worldwide struggle to prosper when cities attract so many talented individuals.
+But there’s a certain kind of traveler who seeks out places with fewer tourists, places that preserve their essential Italian essence.
+I’m in the process of writing a book about exactly those towns, my top one hundred hidden gems in Italy.
+I started with some of the islands in the Venetian lagoon (see the article in Smithsonian Journeys, Winter 2015).
+I’m eagerly anticipating all the upcoming travels.

-FM: Cortona was somber and quiet 25 years ago.
-Now it’s lively and thriving.
-Almost no one spoke English then.
-I think most of the change has been for the good—more art, more fine dining and wine awareness, some quality shops.
-It’s understandable that young families prefer newer housing, but I do regret that the centro has lost so many to the apartment complexes outside town.
-I love being in Cortona in the winter because it’s like it used to be, but I love, too, the activity of summer with the wine dinners and the music festivals and friends coming to visit.
+FM: Cortona was solemn and quiet twenty-five years ago.
+Now, it’s lively and thriving.
+Almost no one spoke English back then.
+I believe most of the changes have been for the better—more art, a greater awareness of fine dining and wine, and the addition of quality shops.
+It’s understandable that young families prefer newer housing, but I do lament that the center has lost so many residents to apartment complexes outside town.
+I love being in Cortona during the winter because it’s reminiscent of the past, but I also cherish the activity of summer with the wine dinners, music festivals, and friends coming to visit.

 FM: Go work for Google.
-No, not really.
-My best advice is this: (1) apprentice yourself to excellent writers and read their work for pleasure, yes, but also read them again to see how the work is constructed, how the language is used, what characterizes the voice, what makes you love it, what could be better, and do a close analysis; (2) write what you want, not what you think will sell (sometimes those can overlap!), write to discover and tell yourself something that you want to hear; (3) listen to criticism as though it is true, and look at your work in light of the criticism and see if you can improve from it—if not, forget it; and (4) find a writer friend or two, or better, join a writing group—you might not improve from workshopping, but having a supportive atmosphere in a world where no one is telling you to write is of great comfort.
+Just kidding.
+My best advice is as follows: (1) apprentice yourself to accomplished writers and read their work not only for enjoyment but also to analyze how it’s constructed, how language is employed, what defines the writer’s voice, what you love about it, what could be improved, and conduct a thorough analysis; (2) write what you want, not just what you think will sell (sometimes they can align), write to explore and tell yourself something you want to hear; (3) accept criticism as if it were true and assess your work in light of the criticism to see if you can make improvements—if not, disregard it; and (4) find a writer friend or two, or better yet, join a writing group.
+You may not always benefit from workshopping, but having a supportive environment in a world where no one is telling you to write is incredibly comforting.

 OS: How do you feel about your book’s title becoming such a catchphrase?

-FM: I have three book projects underway—a novel, a non-fiction book about houses and a travel book.
-There’s another cookbook I’d like to write, but where’s the time?
+FM: I have three book projects in progress—a novel, a non-fiction book about houses, and a travel book.
+There’s another cookbook I’d like to write, but where does the time go?

-OS: What do you think of Jhumpa Lahiri writing in Italian with a translation by Ann Goldstein?
+OS: What are your thoughts on Jhumpa Lahiri writing in Italian with a translation by Ann Goldstein?

-FM: I read the Lahiri book and so enjoyed it because the Italian was simple enough for me to read!
-What a gift she gave herself—two solid years to do nothing but study Italian.
-I so envy that.
-I tried reading Ferrante in Italian.
-Hard going!
+FM: I read Lahiri’s book and thoroughly enjoyed it because the Italian was simple enough for me to read!
+What a gift she gave herself—two solid years dedicated solely to studying Italian.
+I envy that.
+I attempted to read Ferrante in Italian.
+It was challenging!